ewaldmire/ascender/docs/docsite/rst/upgrade_migration/upgrade_considerations.rst

 Upgrade Planning
 ------------------

-This section covers changes that you should keep in mind as you attempt to upgrade your Ascender instance.
+This section covers changes that you should keep in mind as you attempt to upgrade your climber instance.

 - Clustered upgrades require special attention to instance and instance groups prior to starting the upgrade.
 See `:ref:`ag_clustering` for details.